murex/Kata-MedianListOfLists/README.md

 ### Profiling

 Profiling is the process of analyzing the space and time complexity of your program.
-Profiling gives you ability to optimize and improve the performance of your code.
+You can use code profiling to optimize and improve the performance of your code.

 For this kata, you can profile your code to improve your initial greedy solution!
 Therefore, do not attempt this step before writing the greedy solution.